DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/-_ideas/2030-01-01-ideas_statistical_tests.md

    - Explain how the sign test works as a non-parametric test.
    - Compare the sign test with the Wilcoxon signed-rank test and other small-sample tests.

-### 8. **"Levene's Test vs. Bartlett’s Test: Checking for Homogeneity of Variances"**
-   - Comparison of Levene's and Bartlett’s tests for checking homogeneity of variances in data.
-   - Discuss when to use each test (parametric vs. non-parametric, normal vs. non-normal data).
-   - Application in conjunction with ANOVA and other tests that assume equal variances.

-### 9. **"Multiple Comparisons Problem: Bonferroni Correction and Other Solutions"**
-   - Explain the multiple comparisons problem that arises in hypothesis testing.
-   - Discuss the Bonferroni correction and other methods (e.g., Holm-Bonferroni, FDR).
-   - Show practical applications in experiments with multiple testing (e.g., medical studies, genetics).